U.S. Treasury secretary says 'dangerous' not to pass IMF reforms

 Germany, France and Italy followed Britain in saying they would join the China-led initiative, despite Washington's objections to the bank's environmental and human rights standards.

-Kay Granger, chairwoman of the House State and Foreign Operations Appropriations Subcommittee, where Lew testified, said she did not believe Congress would pass the IMF reforms when the Congressional Budget Office estimated they would cost $3.1 billion.
+Kay Granger, chairwoman of the House State and Foreign Operations Appropriations Subcommittee, where Lew testified, said she did not believe Congress would pass the IMF reforms when the Congressional Budget Office estimated they would cost $300 million.

 "In the past, there has not been sufficient congressional support for the IMF proposal, and frankly, I do not expect much to change this year," she said.